csvance/ReactantServer.jl/docs/src/manual/on_demand_weights.md

 #### Cost and when to enable

-With the on-demand cache disabled (`weight_cache_fraction: 0`) every model is permanently resident from startup and nothing churns, so compaction has no working set to defragment and is a no-op in both modes.
+With the on-demand cache disabled (`weight_cache_fraction: 0`) every model is permanently resident from startup and nothing churns, so compaction has no working set to defragment and is a no-op.
 When it does run it has a cost: freeing the on-demand region drops models that were warm, so they pay a host-to-device reload (lazily on next request for `eager`, or up front for `scheduled`).

-Prefer a larger interval over a small one, start with compaction off, watch for failed or eviction-heavy loads under memory pressure, and enable it only if fragmentation is the cause.
+The default is `eager` on every placement-changing repack (`compaction_interval: 1`), which keeps fragmentation from ever accumulating: whenever placement shifts, the affected workers defragment and refill from live traffic.
+The trade is a one-time reload on the first request per moved model, which the relatively infrequent repack cadence (`rebalance_compute_seconds`, 300 GPU-seconds by default) keeps modest.
+To cut reloads further, raise `compaction_interval` so it fires less often, switch to `scheduled` to warm the new placement up front instead of lazily, or set `compaction_mode: off` to disable it and watch for allocation failures under memory pressure (the signal that fragmentation has become the bottleneck).

 ## Observability